Personal Loan vs. Installment Loan: What's the Difference?

 Submit one short, secure online request.
 No application fee.
 Submitting your request does not affect your credit score.

-APRs typically range from 4.99% to 450% depending on loan type, amount, term, and your credit profile.
-Representative example: A $1,000 loan repaid over 12 months at 36% APR would have a monthly payment of approximately $100.46 and a total cost of $1,205.50.
-Actual rates and terms are set by lenders and may vary based on creditworthiness, state of residence, and applicable law.
+Annual Percentage Rates (APRs) vary by lender, state, loan term, and your individual credit profile.
+APR figures provided in your loan offer are calculated consistently with the Truth in Lending Act (TILA).
+Representative example: A $2,500 personal loan repaid over 24 months at 24% APR would have a monthly payment of approximately $132.31 and a total cost of $3,175.44.
+Actual rates and terms are set by lenders and disclosed in your offer before you sign.
 Not all applicants will qualify.

 Important Disclosures